 Ugh, these enchiladas are so good it is hard to believe there is zero meat and they are healthy for you.
 Bonus, the enchiladas can be made ahead of time, are freezer friendly and perfect for meal prep.
 I hope you and your family love these Easy Veggie Enchiladas!

 - A Knife and Cutting Board

 - Chop your peppers, cauliflower and tomatoes then add them to a cookie sheet with olive oil and spices.
-Bake for 20 minutes, stirring halfway through, then broil for 5 minutes.
+Bake the veggies for 20 minutes, stirring halfway through, then broil for 5 minutes.

 - Prepare canned beans by opening and rinsing them.

 - Use a food processor or blender to make the chipotle enchilada sauce.
 Add the chipotle peppers, red enchilada sauce and brown sugar and blend until smooth.

 - Spread a thin layer of chipotle enchilada sauce onto a baking dish.